-Robin has always been interested in how people have a great capacity for change.
+Robin has always been interested in the human capacity for change.
 When he first saw one of Diana Fosha's videos, he immediately connected to the relational and transformative aspect of AEDP.
-For the last five years, Robin has been assisting in promoting workshops and communicating with AEDP members.
+For the last five years, Robin has been a part of the AEDP Steering Committee in promoting workshops and communicating with AEDP members.

 In 2013, he started his private practice at Core Counselling, which services the Fraser Valley.
-Last year, Robin was asked to develop a program for the Abbotsford School District that assists students with anxiety and depression.
-The program uses AEDP principals to process painful experiences with students, while directing them towards transformative experiences with both adults and peers.
-He espouses to create a community of support that engages, parents, educators, and outside agencies in an environment of care that can address a variety of issues such as self-harm, panic attacks, body image issues, and attachment wounds.
-Almost by accident, he discovered how enjoyable it is to work with teenagers.
-In part, is it the challenge that adolescents provide for him as they are developing their sense of self during an period of intense transformation in our fast paced and digitalized society.
+Last year, Robin was asked to develop a school program that works with students and their mental health concerns.
+Through this experience, Robin has developed a passion in working with teenagers and young adults.
+The program uses AEDP principles to process painful experiences with students, while directing them towards transformative experiences with both adults and peers.
+Currently, his primary goals is to create a community of support that engages, parents, educators, and outside agencies in an environment of care that can address a variety of issues such as self-harm, panic attacks, body image issues, and attachment wounds.
+In part, Robin believes that young adults face immense challenges in their identity development as a fast paced digitized society hinders the development of secure attachment based relationships that often are needed to navigate disappointment, loss, and crises.